Arthur Dominguez Martinez

-With great anticipation he looked forward to all the Dominguez family gatherings; the love, the food and the joy filled hid with gratitude.
+With great anticipation he looked forward to all the Dominguez Family gatherings; the love, the food and the joy filled him with gratitude.

-He is predeceased by his mother, Ofelia Martinez; his maternal grandparents, Pedro and Luisa Dominguez; his aunts, Eva, Ofilia and Olivia’; his uncle, Paul and cousins, Aniceto and Samuel.
+He is predeceased by his mother, Ofelia Dominguez Martinez; his maternal grandparents, Pedro and Luisa Dominguez; his aunts, Eva, Ofilia and Olivia; his uncle, Pablo and cousins, Anicesto and Samuel.

+He is survived by his brothers, Adrian and Armando, and their families.

+He is also survived by his aunts, Louise, Patty and Edelia and his uncle, Pete; along with many other relatives.

+We also want to express our heartfelt thanks to his cousins, Fisher and Albert, for the care and assistance that they selflessly provided Arthur.

-The Lord id his Shepherd, there is nothing he shall want.
-His strength is renewed, and he is resting in green meadows….
+The Lord is his Shepherd; there is nothing he shall want.
+His strength is renewed and he is resting in green meadows…

-Funeral services will be held Thursday, March 10, 2022 at 2:00 P.M. in the Chapel at Davis Greenlawn Funeral home with burial in Rosenberg City Cemetery to follow.
-The family will receive friends Thursday from Noon until service time in the Chapel at Davis Greenlawn Funeral home.

 (0) comments